shivamsinghal160/URL-Shortener-API-Node.js/readme.md

 - Redirect to original URLs using shortened links
 - Track the number of times a shortened URL has been accessed
 - Get overall analytics of shortened URLs
+- Set topics for shortened URLs
+- Customizable shortened URLs by setting a custom alias

 ## Installation